 - Family issues: partners, children, parenting, separation and divorce, homesickness.

 - Sexuality: coming out to yourself and others, exploring your beliefs and attitudes to gay sex and the “scene”, exploring your sexual identity and how it affects your lifestyle choices.

 - One-to-one counselling sessions to LGBTIQ people and for those who may be questioning their sexual orientation or gender identity.

 - 12 weeks of counselling with a volunteer counsellor who is either fully qualified or working towards qualification/accreditation.
 All our counsellors, supervisors and assessors work within the British Association for Counselling and Psychotherapy (BACP) code of ethics, or equivalent professional body.
 Counsellors who volunteer their time for London Friend all identify as Lesbian, Gay, Bisexual, Trans, Intersex or Queer.

 - Financial contribution: As we incur costs, such as building overheads and the provision of professional clinical supervision for counsellors, we invite people accessing the counselling service to make a regular financial contribution in accordance with their income.
 This will be discussed at your assessment.

 - As part of the London LGBT Domestic Abuse Partnership we can offer free counselling to LGBT people who have experienced domestic abuse.

-- Contact us via telephone on 020 7833 1674 and, if counselling is appropriate, we will meet you for an initial assessment interview from which together we can agree an appropriate way forward.
+- Contact us via email on email@example.com and, if counselling is appropriate, we will meet you for an initial assessment interview from which together we can agree an appropriate way forward.